pharo-open-documentation/pharo-wiki/General/Glossary.md

 ## Context

 A *Context* represent a program execution.
 It will store for example the `CompiledMethod` currently been executed, the receiver and arguments of the message that invoked this `CompiledMethod`, the temporary variables, the stack of calls until this moment of the execution, ...
 In Pharo, you can use the keyword `thisContext` to interact with the current context of your code.
-It will return the `Context` object from the moment of the execution.
+It will return the `Context` object at the moment of the execution.
+This object is different at each method call.

 ## Debugger